ludyna/lu_brain/README.md

 2. Pattern database with complete data transparency and ease of access
 3. Easy to use, well designed and architected, fast and bug-free, enjoyable to contribute software

+## FAQ

+Q: Why C?
+A: In short, it is the best language for the job.
+Also, it can be gratifying if you are qualified enough to use it in larger projects.

 ## Legal

 ___The library is free to use by everyone with good intentions (MIT_LICENSE).___